Last Updated on January 23, 2026

 Add images, charts, videos, and infographics.
 Use alt text with keywords.
 This improves user engagement signals. - Engagement & Readability

-Use short paragraphs, bullet points, bold/italics, and examples to make it readable.
+Use short paragraphs, bullet points, bold/italics, and examples to make it easier to read.
 Longer dwell time helps SEO. - Promote & Build Backlinks

-Share the blog on social, reach out to related blogs for guest posts or link exchanges, and get shares and mentions. - Update Over Time
+Share the blog on social media, reach out to related blogs for guest posts or link exchanges, and secure shares and mentions. - Update Over Time

 The ad world changes, so revisit and update your blog periodically (e.g., yearly) to keep it fresh for readers and search engines.

-These SEO tactics will help your content attract clients who are searching for exactly what you offer.
+These SEO tactics will help your content attract clients who are searching for precisely what you offer.

 Read More On: How I Built a DR 69 Website From Kashmir (Without Shortcuts, Agencies or Funding)